alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-ahlul-qiblah.md

 note: true
 locale: en
 lang: en
-excerpt: One of the principles of Ahlus-Sunnah is not to declare whether a person from Ahlul-Qiblah will enter Paradise or Hell.
+summary: One of the principles of Ahlus-Sunnah is not to declare whether a person from Ahlul-Qiblah will enter Paradise or Hell.
 ---

 ### Question: